tskit-dev/tskit/docs/data-model.rst

 - preserve relative ordering of any rows in the Site and Mutation tables that are not discarded.

-The :meth:`TableCollection.simplify` method can be applied to a collection of tables that does not have the ``mutations.parent`` entries filled in, as long as all other validity requirements are satisfied.
+The :meth:`.TableCollection.simplify` method can be applied to a collection of tables that does not have the ``mutations.parent`` entries filled in, as long as all other validity requirements are satisfied.

+.. _sec_table_sorting:

 Sorting
 -------

 The validity requirements for a set of tables to be loaded into a tree sequence listed in :ref:`sec_table_definitions` are of two sorts: logical consistency, and sortedness.
-The :meth:`TableCollection.sort` method can be used to make completely valid a set of tables that satisfies all requirements other than sortedness.
+The :meth:`.TableCollection.sort` method can be used to make completely valid a set of tables that satisfies all requirements other than sortedness.